Staal brothers

-The Staal brothers are four brothers from Thunder Bay, Ontario, Canada, all of whom have had NHL contracts.
-As of 2025, Jordan Staal still plays in the NHL; all but Marc played for the Carolina Hurricanes.
-The brothers were born to Dutch-Canadian sod farmers Henry and Linda Staal.
-Eric, Marc, Jordan and Jared played AAA with their hometown Thunder Bay Kings.
+The Staal brothers are four brothers—Eric, Marc, Jordan, and Jared—from Thunder Bay, Ontario, Canada, all of whom have had NHL contracts.
+Born to Dutch Canadian sod farmers Henry and Linda Staal, the brothers played AAA with their hometown Thunder Bay Kings; all but Marc played for the Carolina Hurricanes.
 Additionally, Eric, Jordan, and Marc are the first trio of brothers in NHL history to each record 1,000 games played.
+As of 2026, only Jordan still plays in the NHL.